 The bending of the planks on models with a ―sharp‖ or ―sleek‖ bow is not normally a problem — models such as the Flying Fish or Cutty Sark fall into this category.
 However, planking models with a ―bluff‖ or ―rounded‖ bow can be a challenge—models such as Endeavour and Bounty fall into this category.

 There are a few Plank Benders available ranging from Hand Held ―crimp‖ types, a set of rollers to bend the planks or an ―electric‖ plank bender.

 The simplest one is the Hand Held—Light Duty plank bender which is very effective.
 By lightly crimping the plank a very effective curve is produced.
 By making the crimps closer together a more rounded curve is produced.
 The Heavy Duty version acts the same way but can be used to bend light metal.

 The Electric Plank Bender is applied to the plank after soaking it in water for approximately 10 minutes.
-Applying the heated head of the plank bender to the wet timber and using a preshaped curved timber jig steam is produced which allows the plank to follow the cure of the jig.
+Applying the heated head of the plank bender to the wet timber and using a preshaped curved timber jig steam is produced which allows the plank to follow the curve of the jig.
 Very effective.

-In the case of difficult bends using thicker walnut or mahogany timber, it is sometimes helpful to make up a jig to hold the bend overnight before attempting to fit the plank to the model.
+In the case of difficult bends using thicker walnut or mahogany timber, it is sometimes helpful to make up a jig to hold the bend overnight before attempting to fit the plank into the model.

 4. PLANK FIXING